-Provision for claims reported by policyholders and IBNR losses

-Outstanding claims provisions are based on the estimated ultimate cost of all claims incurred but not settled at the reporting date, whether reported or not, together with related claims handling costs and reduction for the expected value of salvage and other recoveries.
+Provision for claims reported by policyholders and Incurred but not reported (IBNR) losses Outstanding claims provisions are based on the estimated ultimate cost of all claims incurred but not settled at the reporting date, whether reported or not, together with related claims hadling costs and reduction for the expected value of salvage and other recoveries.
 Delays can be experienced in the notification and settlement of certain types of claims, therefore the ultimate cost of which cannot be known with certainty at the end of each reporting date.
 The liability is not discounted for the time value of money.